 CCBHCs shall provide directly, or through a DCO, peer supports, which shall include peer specialist and recovery coaches, peer services, and family/caregiver supports.

-The CCBHC shall clearly define Peer Specialist’s roles and responsibilities and distribute this information to relevant staff.
+The CCBHC shall clearly define peer specialist’s roles and responsibilities and distribute this information to relevant staff.
 Training should be required of all relevant agency staff and supervisors regarding peer roles and their work as a member of an integrated care team.

-Adult Peer services may include but is not limited to: recovery coaching; staffing of a non-emergency phone line offering emotional support and resources; peer-led crisis planning; peer navigators to assist individuals transitioning between different treatment programs or levels of care; peer-led support to assist individuals with community connections and natural supports; mutual support and self-help groups; mentoring, self- advocacy and self-efficacy; peer support for older adults; peer education and leadership development; peer recovery services; engagement, bridging and transition supports; or pre-crisis and crisis support services.
+Adult peer services may include but is not limited to: recovery coaching; staffing of a non-emergency phone line offering emotional support and resources; peer-led crisis planning; peer navigators to assist individuals transitioning between different treatment programs or levels of care; peer-led support to assist individuals with community connections and natural supports; mutual support and self-help groups; mentoring, self- advocacy and self-efficacy; peer support for older adults; peer education and leadership development; peer recovery services; engagement, bridging and transition supports; or pre-crisis and crisis support services.

 Family and caregiver support services may include but is not limited to: community resources education; community connections and natural supports; navigation support; behavioral health and crisis support; parent/caregiver recovery support and education; family-to-family caregiver support; engagement, bridging and transition supports; self- advocacy, self -efficacy and personal empowerment; or parent skill development.

-Youth Peer Services may include but is not limited to: skill building; coaching; engagement, bridging and transition support; mentoring self-advocacy, self-efficacy and empowerment; or facilitating community connections and natural supports.
+Youth peer services may include but is not limited to: skill building; coaching; engagement, bridging and transition support; mentoring self-advocacy, self-efficacy and empowerment; or facilitating community connections and natural supports.

 Intensive community-based outpatient behavioral health care for members of the U.S. Armed Forces and veterans.

-CCBHC’s are responsible for providing directly, or through a DCO, intensive, community based behavioral health care for certain members of the U.S. Armed Forces and veterans, particularly those Armed Forces members located 50 miles or more (or one hour’s drive time) from a Military Treatment Facility (MTF) and veterans living 40 miles or more (driving distance) from a VA medical facility, or as otherwise required by federal law.
+CCBHC’s are responsible for providing directly, or through a DCO, intensive, community based behavioral health care for certain members of the U.S. Armed Forces and veterans, particularly those Armed Forces members located 50 miles or more (or one hour’s drive time) from a Military Treatment Facility (MTF) and veterans living 40 miles or more (driving distance) from a Veteran’s Affairs (VA) medical facility, or as otherwise required by Federal law.
 Such services shall be recovery-oriented.

-Care provided to veterans is required to be consistent with minimum clinical mental health guidelines promulgated by the Veterans Health Administration (VHA), including clinical guidelines contained in the Uniform Mental Health Services Handbook of such Administration.
+Care provided to veterans is required to be consistent with minimum clinical mental health guidelines issued by the Veterans Health Administration (VHA).

 All individuals shall be asked whether they have ever served in the U.S. military.

-(ii) Veterans: Persons affirming former military service (veterans) are offered assistance to enroll in VHA for the delivery of health and behavioral health services.
+(ii) Veterans: persons affirming former military service (veterans) are offered assistance to enroll in VHA for the delivery of health and behavioral health services.

 (a) Veterans who decline or are ineligible for VHA services shall be served by the CCBHC consistent with minimum clinical mental health guidelines promulgated by the VHA, including but not limited to clinical guidelines contained in the Uniform Mental Health Services Handbook.